JohanAlvedal/Svotc/readme.md

 ### 1. Single-engine design

 SVOTC 3.0.0 replaces the older multi-layer control structure with a **single main engine**.
+The core also includes a lightweight PI-based temperature regulator used for Comfort mode and temperature protection.

 Instead of relying on separate subsystems for: